TradieKM/tdPlaytime/README.md

 ## I have packaged an exe version for simplicity, and included all open-source code for this merging tool.

+For the executable version, follow the provided instructions below.
+If you want to use the open-source version, you will need to run it using Node.js and correctly fill the config file.

 ## Table of Contents
 - [Features](#features)
 - [Requirements](#requirements)